 The European tour was getting closer, we rehearsed loads at my parents’ house and got the set ready.

 Here are the European tour dates – 22 gigs in 25 days.
 The debut Go!
 Service gig (and therefore Mike‘s debut) was to be in Munster on 6th September.

 Myself, Danny, Mike and Rudy met at Farnborough Station at about 6am on September 5th.
 We made our way by train to Dover and from there via ferry to France.
 We had our guitars and bags but no drums or amps.
 We had to make a few more train journeys, across borders to get to Germany and were surprised to see armed guards board the train to check passports.
-We met up with everyone (ourselves and The Television Personalities) at the house of Thomas, the promoter of the tour who travelled with us and organised everything.
+We met up with everyone at the house of Thomas, the promoter of the tour who travelled with us and organised everything.
 There was another support band, friends of Thomas’s, The Fenton Weills.
-It was a fresh, damp day, the tree lined mountain tops were peeping out through the mist.
+It was a fresh, damp day, a couple degrees cooler than it had been at home.
+The tree lined mountain tops were peeping out through the mist.
 This was my first time outside Britain and I was deeply happy.
-We all gathered in Thomas’s bedroom, there were bunkbeds in there and we all either sat on them or stood.
-There were about eighteen of us.
+We all gathered in Thomas’s bedroom, where we either sat on his bunkbeds or stood.
+About twelve of us.
 The tour party.
 When I spoke, Jowe, the bass player in The Television Personalities commented on how good my English was.
 I explained that’s because I was from Surrey!
 He had thought both support bands were German.
 Matthias from The Fenton Weills lived in the town of Altena, North Rhine-Westphalia, next to the town of Nachrodt-Wiblingwerde, where Thomas Zimmerman lived.
 Thomas was also the organiser of the Creation Records package tour which took place immediately after ours, in 1984.

 The first gig – 6th September Munster Odeon